billkarsh/SpikeGLX/Markdown/UserManual.md

 The result is as follows:

 - There are N directories total = main + those in table.
-- Logs, Onebox and NI data are always written to the main directory (dir-0).
+- Logs, OneBox and NI data are always written to the main directory (dir-0).
 - Output for logical probe-j is written to `dir-(j mod N)`.

 >The mod operation is just the remainder when dividing j by N. For example,